Niklan/Glisseo/docs/responsive-guide.md

 }
 ```

-Example above is equivalent for markup like this.
+Example above is equivalent for markup like this (f.e.
+Bootstrap and other grids).

 ```html
 <div class="container">